 Carbohydrate consumption must begin as soon as the stage does.

 As the body relies on glucose for energy during hard exercise, a high proportion of the calories consumed by riders come from carbohydrate — around 70 per cent, or 1,100g a day for a 70kg rider, according to Emma Barraclough, senior sports nutritionist at SiS.

 “Carbohydrate is needed for high-intensity efforts, such as breakaways and tough climbs,” explains Barraclough.

 Swallowed in energy bars, gels and energy drinks, riders consume around 250 calories or 60g of carbohydrate per hour.
 “Riders take in energy little and often — 36g of carbohydrate from their drink every hour with a gel or bar every 30 minutes as well,” says Barraclough.

 During the longest stages, carbohydrate intake can jump to 80 or 90g per hour — but the key is to start early.
 “If riders don’t fuel and drink properly, they will not be in contention when it comes to the critical part and finale of a stage,” says Pete Slater, co-founder of OTE Sports.

 “Riders start taking drink, food and gels on board as soon as they get going.”

 Food consumed during the race needs to be portable and easy to consume on the bike.
-Riders start with food and gels in their jerseys, picking up additional supplies from musettes, packed by soigneurs at the start of each day.
+Riders start with food and gels in their jerseys, picking up additional supplies from musettes around halfway through the stage, packed by soigneurs at the start of each day.